Before You Try Intermittent Fasting as a Mom, Understand This

 4) Low energy levels and mood swings

 Some women may experience negative effects from fasting, such as feeling cold, constipated, having headaches, low energy, bad temper, and lack of concentration, according to a study published in the National Center for Biotechnology Information.
-As a mother, having these symptoms is the last thing we want.
-Taking care of children is a demanding role that requires us to have an abundance of energy.
-If fasting is causing stress and making you crankier, then it may not be worth it.
+As a mother, these symptoms can make it feel impossible to tend to our children.
+Taking care of children is physically and mentally demanding and requires us to have an abundance of energy.
+If fasting is making you feel depleted, cranky, and unable to focus, it is not worth it.

 5) Glucose tolerance of fasting women worsened!